gerardroche/gerardroche.github.io/_posts/2017-11-01-neovintageous-1.4.0-released.md

 Option | `'` | `:help 'textwidth'`
 Regular expression | `/` | `:help /[`

 Keep in mind that feature-parity with Vim is an ongoing effort.
-The Vim docs are provided in full without modifications (see `:help neovintageous` for Neovintageous specific differences).
+The Vim docs are provided in full without modifications (see `:help nv` for Neovintageous specific differences).

 ## Mapping Commands